Will.i.am rips 'ignorant' Kanye remarks

 "So I understand the need to have free thought, but if your thoughts aren't researched, that is just going to hurt those that are still in conditions where it's not choice."

-The musician and The Voice judge said it "makes me want to cry that we're even talking about this" when there are problems in the world today that need addressing.
+The musician said it "makes me want to cry that we're even talking about this" when there are problems in the world today that need addressing.

 Will.i.am also said the comments seemed out of character for the Kanye he knows.
 "That's not Kanye," he said.